Nipah Dam incident: Incident

 As the project continued, villagers became increasingly restless as their requests to see the construction plans were ignored by the local government.
-The local military unit, Kodim Sampang, began to get involved, in one case arresting several landowners and persuading them to sell their land.
+The local military unit, Kodim Sampang, began to get involved, in one case arresting several landowners and coaxing them to sell their land.
 By September, villagers had begun to stop government workers from surveying land, leading Sampang's regent Bagus Hinayana to order that the villagers be briefed on the situation.
 During the briefing, Hinayana threatened villagers that they would be shot if they obstructed the project; the majority of those in attendance responded by walking out.
 At Hinayana's request, Kodim Sampang soldiers began to accompany the surveyors.
 Hinayana later claimed that the protesters were not locals and were from other villages.

 On 25 September 1993, surveyors accompanied by 20 soldiers and policemen headed to a site at the village of Planggran Barat, where according to them they encountered "hundreds" of villagers who were opposed to their presence.
 According to later reports by security forces, the villagers carried melee weapons and forced their way close to the surveyors, and after warning shots went unheeded the soldiers fired on the villagers.
 Surabaya's legal aid agency (LBH), however, wrote that the villagers carried no weapons, and were shot from a distance of 125 meters, not the 5 meters claimed in official reports.
 Three villagers were declared dead on the spot, and another died in hospital on 30 September.
 A further four villagers suffered injuries from gunshot.